Mike Zunino Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings put together by the Twins pitching staff ranks second in the league.
+- The pitching staff for the Twins has a collective 9.8 K/9, the second-best in MLB.

-- The Twins have the third-ranked team ERA among all MLB pitching staffs (3.44).
+- The Twins have a 3.34 team ERA that ranks third across all league pitching staffs.

-- Twins pitchers combine to surrender the seventh-fewest home runs in baseball (30 total, 0.9 per game).
+- The Twins give up the sixth-fewest home runs in baseball (30 total, 0.9 per game).

-- Ober (1-0) takes the mound for the Twins to make his third start of the season.
+- Gray (4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched) gets the start for the Twins, his seventh of the season.

-- The righty last appeared on Saturday against the Kansas City Royals, when he tossed 5 2/3 innings, allowing one earned run while giving up four hits.
+- The right-hander last appeared on Sunday against the Kansas City Royals, when he threw six innings, allowing one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.